Maltings Beer Festival 2011, Newton Abbot, April 14-16

 I was glad I paid a second visit on Saturday afternoon as, apart from the fact I had a lot more beers to get through, NICKY SWANN was playing – and was very enjoyable.
 A hint of Joni Mitchell in there – and just as I was thinking that she covered Big Yellow Taxi!
 Incidentally, her sidekick played good bass but also had the most amazing acoustic drum machine I’ve ever seen – snare, bass and kettles all in what looked like an old orange box!

 This seemed to be a great year for porters and stouts.
-The best beers from the selection I managed to get through were:
+The best beers from the selection I managed to get through are set out below – all highly recommended!

 - Box Steam Funnel Blower, 4.6%, vanilla infused porter